Michelle-Leblanc/michelleleblanc.net/README.md

-# My Portfolio
+# Portfolio - Michelle LeBlanc

-Welcome to my portfolio site showcasing my skills and projects in frontend web development.
-It's built using React, Next.js, and SCSS for styling.
-You can view the live site at michelleleblanc.net.
+Welcome to my portfolio site showcasing my work and projects in frontend web development.
+This site is built using React, Next.js, and SCSS for styling.
+You can view the live site at [MichelleLeBlanc.net](https://michelleleblanc.net/).

 ## Table of Contents